On This Page →

 Geolocation Working Group Overview

 The mission of the Geolocation Working Group, part of the Ubiquitous Web Applications Activity, is to define a secure and privacy-sensitive interface for using client-side location information in location-aware Web applications.
-The Working Group meets weekly by phone and has three to four Face-to-Face meetings per year.
+The Working Group meets regularly by phone and has two to three Face-to-Face meetings per year.

 Charter